pschou/pki-webauth/README.md

 ```

 Now watch the output on both terminals handle the connection.
 Bo yeah, connection, reverse proxy, and PKI Authentication magic all in package less than 10MB and super portable!

+# ToDo

+Add full LDAP/LDAPS (TLS and StartTLS) support and choosing the headers to store the PKI and Group details into.